steveiliop56/tinyauth-docs/docs/community/caddy.md

 ## Tinyauth configuration

-Add tinyauth and place it behind caddy with the `caddy` and `caddy.reverse_proxy` labels:
+Add Tinyauth and place it behind caddy with the `caddy` and `caddy.reverse_proxy` labels:

 ```yaml
 tinyauth: